 finding Enid with

-Purse anthropology to discover the work of American designer and folk artist Enid Collins.
+Doing purse anthropology to discover the work of American designer and folk artist Enid Collins.

 Anyone who has carried an Enid Collins bag knows it’s not just “a purse.”
 Likewise, finding enid with LOVE is not just a website.
 This is purse anthropology.